What is extradition?

 Import extradition essentially falls into two broad categories; extradition from category 1 or category 2 territories.

-Once issued, the prosecutor sends the EAW to the Fugitives Unit of the Serious Organised Crime Agency which is responsible for transmitting the warrant to the state where the wanted person is believed to be.
+Once issued, the prosecutor sends the EAW to the Fugitives Unit of the National Crime Agency which is responsible for transmitting the warrant to the state where the wanted person is believed to be.
 An EAW is not country specific and is applicable in all category 1 territories.

 For requests to both category 1 and 2 territories CPS lawyers only prepare an extradition request after considering the Code Tests (see the Code for Crown Prosecutors in the Legal Resources section).
 A request can be made for any of the following three purposes: to prosecute the wanted person for offences stated in the request; to sentence the person for offences noted in the request that the person has already been convicted of; and, to carry out a sentence on the person that has already been imposed in respect of offences noted in the request.